CodeProSpecialist/Billionaire-Strategy-Buy-At-Lowest-Price-Advanced-Stock-Market-Robot-for-Alpaca/README.md

 # Billionaire-Strategy-Buy-At-Lowest-Price-Advanced-Stock-Market-Robot-for-Alpaca

 This is the Billionaire Strategy for Buying Great Stocks at the Lowest Price becuase you can never expect that the Sell Price is a profit, although you have the most control over the Buy Price.

+    This buy low strategy was working to make a profit no matter how bad the stocks were moving.
+The only thing that a personal can control is the fact of buying at the lowest price possible.
+That is the strategy and only robots seem to have the patience to wait all day to buy at the lowest prices.
+( The Billionaire Stock Market Strategy is that there is no guarantee that the stock will sell at a higher price, and so you can only control the action of buying at the lowest price possible. )

 ***************************************************************************************
 This is my Original, Most Successful Advanced Stock Market Trading Robot that I brought back from September 2023 since it was even more profitable